RedisLabs/redislabs-docs/content/rc/administration/access-management.md

 {{<image filename="images/rc/access-management-edit-user-dialog.png" width="50%" alt="Use the Edit User dialog to change the details for a user." >}}{{< /image >}}

 You can change any detail except the team member's email address.
-(To change a team member's email address, update their user profile.)

 Use the **Save user** button to save your changes.